The Facts

 What it is

 High risk sexual activities are sexual engagements that increase the vulnerability of rangatahi.
-They can be activities which take place in high-risk spaces (public locations), with strangers, in a transactional manner (for money or substances) or out of a trauma response.
+They can be activities which take place in high-risk spaces (public locations), with strangers (online or in-person), in a transactional manner (for money or substances) or out of a trauma response.

 Possible Drivers